AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### What This Function Does:

-1. **Get chainStatus** : It gets chainStatus from getChainStatus function which is there in aelf.
+1. **Get chainStatus** : It gets chainStatus from getChainStatus function.

 2. **Get GenesisContractAddress** : It gets GenesisContractAddress from chainStatus.

-3. **fetch zeroContract** : It fetch zeroContract using GenesisContractAddress and wallet.
+3. **fetch zeroContract** : It fetches zeroContract using GenesisContractAddress and wallet.

-4. **fetch tokenContractAddress** : It fetch tokenContractAddress by calling GetContractAddressByName method from zeroContract.
+4. **fetch tokenContractAddress** : It fetches tokenContractAddress by calling GetContractAddressByName method from zeroContract.

-### Create Fungible Token on MainChain
+### Create Fungible Token on the MainChain

-**Write a function to Create a new Fungible Token on MainChain**
+**Write a function to Create a new Fungible Token on the MainChain**

 - Scroll down to find the comment `// Step K - Create Token on MainChain`.